-Journal of Ophthalmological Science requires all authors, editors, members and reviewers to disclose any conflicts of interest that may be inherent in the submissions.
+Journal of Molecular and Clinical Ophthalmology requires all authors, editors, members and reviewers to disclose any conflicts of interest that may be inherent in the submissions.
 Financial relationships, personal relationships, academic relationship, intellectual passion, etc., are usually considered to be the most important conflicts of interest.
 Such arrangements must be disclosed where there is any risk of a perception of compromise.
 The policy of the journal is that the judgment or decision taken on submitted manuscript should not be compromised or affected by any conflict of interest.
 The corresponding author must ensure that all authors have been asked to disclose any conflict of interest.
 Reviewers must disqualify themselves from reviewing the specific manuscript if they believe that they are involved in any conflict of interest.
 If a potential bias exists, editors and editorial staff should withdraw themselves from handling the paper.

 - Plagiarism is the unreferenced use of other’s published and unpublished ideas, thoughts (or other intellectual property) without their permission or acknowledgment and/or the representation of them as one's own original work.